DanielGelfand/3Brown1White/README.md

     * `pip3 install -r requirements.txt`
 7. Move to sites-enabled directory with `cd ~/../../etc/apache2/sites-enabled/`
 8. Move config file to /etc/apache2/sites-enabled/
+9. Change the server name in the <appname>.conf file to the ip adress of your droplet
-9. Run `a2ensite <appname>`
+10. Run `a2ensite <appname>`
-10. Restart the server with `sudo service apache2 restart`
+11. Restart the server with `sudo service apache2 restart`
-11. Go to your droplet's ip address on your browser
+12. Go to your droplet's ip address on your browser

  ## How To Procure API Keys?